Pilatus PC-21: France

+In 2024, the PC-21 was used by the French Air Force as a surveillance aircraft during the 2024 Paris Olympics Game.

+Jordan

 In August 2015, Pilatus received a contract to deliver nine PC-9Ms to the Royal Jordanian Air Force, but in April 2016 changed the order to eight PC-21s.
 Deliveries were due to start in January 2017 under the original deal.